 - Don’t place ™ or ® symbols beside Amazon trademarks.

-- Do not manipulate the Amazon Echo light ring in any way, including placing your logo inside of it, or using it as a decorative element.
+- Don't manipulate the Amazon Echo light ring in any way, including placing your logo inside of it, or using it as a decorative element.

-- Do not design your marketing materials in a way that makes them appear similar to Amazon marketing materials (e.g. packaging, detail page layouts, etc.)
+- Don't design your marketing materials in a way that makes them appear similar to Amazon marketing materials (e.g. packaging, detail page layouts, etc.).

-- Don’t refer to a product/service as “all-new” or “new” if Amazon is not including this language on the product/service detail page.
+- Don’t refer to a product/service as "all-new" or "new" if Amazon isn't including this language on the product/service detail page.

 - Don’t use Amazon logos as part of a sentence (e.g. "Works with [Amazon Echo logo]").

-- It is ok to show families in marketing collateral; however, please avoid showing children under the age of 13 interacting with the Amazon Echo device unless directly marketing a kid skill.
+- It's OK to show families in marketing collateral; however, please avoid showing children under the age of 13 interacting with the Amazon Echo device unless directly marketing a kid skill.

-When featuring Amazon trademarks in your creative assets, please include the correct trademark attribution per the Amazon Trademark Guidelines, and follow all requirements set forth in the Trademark Guidelines.
+When you feature Amazon trademarks in your creative assets, include the correct trademark attribution per the Amazon Trademark Guidelines, and follow all requirements set forth in the Trademark Guidelines.

 Only Smart Home devices that have been certified as Works with Alexa are eligible to use the Works with Alexa badge.
-Please refer to Obtain the WWA badge, WWA Program Guidelines, WWA Trademark Usage Guidelines, and the full, unabridged Alexa Brand Usage Guidelines for more details.
+For more details, see Obtain the WWA badge, WWA Program Guidelines, WWA Trademark Usage Guidelines, and the full, unabridged Alexa Brand Usage Guidelines.

-Download the badges above by clicking each image.
+Download the previously mentioned badges by clicking each image.

 - Clear Space

 - The clear space for the Alexa badge is half the height of the Alexa icon.
 No other elements should encroach on the logo’s clear space.
-Whenever possible, use the maximum amount of clear space the placement in layout will allow.
+Whenever possible, use the maximum amount of clear space that the placement in layout allows.

 - Minimum Size

-- Alexa badges should not appear smaller than 190 px in width for on-screen applications, or 1” in width for printed applications.
+- Alexa badges shouldn't appear smaller than 190 px in width for on-screen applications, or 1" in width for printed applications.
 Sizes below this can damage the badge’s integrity.
 For applications smaller than the minimum badge size, use the Amazon Alexa icon.

 Use the Alexa speech bubble template when designing your speech bubbles.